 New manufacturing practices, whether for massive new automobile assembly lines or whatnot, required huge swaths of open land, and as we can see was already happening in the first decades of the Twentieth Century in the City of St. Louis, factory owners needed more room that crowded neighborhoods in the heart of the region could not provide.

-As mentioned before, judging from the architectural, the buildings south of Brown seem to also be part of the complex.
+As mentioned before, judging from the architecture, the buildings south of Brown Avenue seem to also be part of the complex.

 These clearly seem to be loading docks; while there are excellent rail connections, note how much space is given to truck access (the garage doors have been bricked up).
 The Twentieth Century was definitely here with its increased emphasis on the automobile.